apify/apify-cli/docs/reference.md

 ## `apify actor:get-input`

-Gets the actor input value from the default key-value store associated with the actor run.
+Gets the Actor input value from the default key-value store associated with the Actor run.

 ```
 USAGE